TIPS: How to keep your sourdough starter warm

 Once established, maintain your starter between 72-80F; this will help improve the speed of yeast growth.
 Want more lactobacillus, or more yeast activity?
 Take a look at this handy chart of yeast and lactobacillus growth, and choose the starter temperature that will work best for what you're trying to achieve.

 I live in a part of Southern California where the weather is 75F on average about 300 days out of the year, so home warmth is generally not a problem.
 But what if you live where it's cold in the winter?
-Here are 7 ideas for how to keep your starter warm when it's cold
+Here are 9 ideas for how to keep your starter warm when it's cold:

-Next to your home heating system.
-Put it next to your home heating vent, wood stove, home furnace, fireplace, etc.
+6. Next to your home heating system.
+Put it next to your home heating vent, wood stove, home furnace, water heater, fireplace, etc.

 Any other ideas I missed?
 I'd love to hear 'em.